Call us (630) 852-1100 Request a free consultation

 Factors Considered in Child Custody Decisions

 When determining child custody, the Illinois court considers a range of factors to decide what is in the best interest of the child.
 One of the primary considerations is the parenting arrangement preferred by both parents.
-Additionally, the court will take into account the preferences of the child, if they are old enough to express their wishes.
-Other important factors include the relationship between the child and both parents, as well as with siblings, step-parents, and other household members.
+Additionally, the court will consider the preferences of the child, if they are old enough to express their wishes.
+Other important factors include the relationship between the child and both parents, as well as with siblings, stepparents, and other household members.
 The child’s adjustment to their current home and school environment is also critical in shaping the court’s decision.
-Mulyk Laho Law understands these nuanced considerations and ensures that your rights and your child’s well-being are prioritized throughout the custody process.
+Mulyk Laho Law, LLC understands these nuanced considerations and ensures that your rights and your child’s well-being are prioritized throughout the custody process.

 Evaluating the Health and Safety of the Parents and Child